solana-labs/solana/docs/src/proposals/leader-qos.md

-The aim of this proposal is to enhance the packet selection process for "consuming" and "forwarding" within each banking_stage threads; by compartmentalizing hcanges to speed up delivery.
+The aim of this proposal is to enhance the packet selection process for "consuming" and "forwarding" within each banking_stage threads; by compartmentalizing changes to speed up delivery.
 A more holistic change proposal (#23438) exists.

 It propose to replace linear FIFO buffer traversing with transaction-based